-An explanation of Tennessee's Source Water Assessment Program, the Source Water Assessment summaries, susceptibility scorings and the overall TDEC report to EPA can be viewed online at Source Water Assessment or you may contact the Water System to obtain copies of specific assessments.
+An explanation of Tennessee's Source Water Assessment Program, the Source Water Assessment summaries, susceptibility scorings and the overall TDEC report to EPA can be viewed online at Source Water Assessment.

 A wellhead protection plan is available for your review by contacting Melvin Hughes at the Milan Public Utilities between 8:00 A.M. to 5:00 P.M. weekdays.